Teaching Profession - New Zealand

 Mechanics

 The Teaching Profession PLD system runs to a 3 year cycle that is aligned with the calendar year.
-A new cycle starts on 1 January each year and you join with the cycle that most closely matches your 3 year professional review.
-This is designed to provide a framework that your planning and goals will be structured around.
+A new cycle starts on 1 January each year and you can join with the cycle that most closely matches your 3 year review to renew your practicing certificate.

 Our Code Our Standards